whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-29-Trendy-Butler-Mens-Clothing-Subscription-July-2016-Review-Coupon.md

 <br>

 When you subscribe to [Trendy Butler](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"}, you complete a style profile so that they can send out items that match your preferences and size.
+Each month your stylist will go through their partnered apparel network and with the criteria of your style profile, coupled with your location and feedback from previous shipments, they will select items to fit your needs at a price that wont break the bank.
+FYI, if you have a special occasion or specific need from time to time, you can send them a Special Request just by emailing them.

 <br>

-Here are a couple of examples of what they ask:
+Here are a couple of examples of the Style Profile:

 <br>